-Here are 5 great gift ideas for the dietetic student in your life (even if it’s yourself).
+Either way.
+Here are 5 of the best gift ideas for the dietetic student in your life (even if it’s yourself).

 #1: The Burrito Blanket

 When life stresses you out, sometimes you just need to become a burrito–aka wrap yourself in a blanket to exist.

 I’m sure you have those “human burrito” moments too.